dzackgarza/Notes/Obsidian/Unsorted/Why study K theory.md

 It played a major role in the second proof of the Index Theorem (circa 1962).
 KalherKaKalherlher
-AlKalherready in 1955, Jean-Pierre Serre had used the analogy of vector bundles with projective modules to formulate [Serre's conjecture on vector bundles](Serre's%20conjecture%20on%20vector%20bundles.md),
+AlKalherKalherready in 1955, Jean-Pierre Serre had used the analogy of vector bundles with [projective modules](projective%20modules) to formulate [Serre's conjecture on vector bundles](Serre's%20conjecture%20on%20vector%20bundles.md),

 Geometrically
-- Finitely generated projective modules $\mapstofrom$ vector bundles over $\AA^N$,
+- Finitely generated projective modules $\mapstofrom$ [vector bundles](vector%20bundles.md) over $\AA^N$,
 - free modules $\mapstofrom$ trivial vector bundles.

 Affine space is topologically contractible, so It admits no non-trivial topological vector bundles.
 It also admits no non-trivial holomorphic vector bundles.
 Jean-Pierre Serre remarked that the corresponding question was not known for [algebraic vector bundles](algebraic%20vector%20bundles):